 March 28 @ 11:00 am - 12:00 pm

 People who experience trauma- especially Adverse Childhood Experiences (ACEs)-are at an elevated risk for substance use disorders, mental illness, and physical disorders.Trauma-informed care (TIC) is an evidence-based approach to deliver healthcare in a way that recognizes and responds to the long-term health effects of the experience of trauma.
 In the 2014 Treatment Improvement Protocol (TIP) 57, the Substance Abuse and Mental Health Services Administration (SAMHSA) addressed trauma-related prevention, screening, assessment, intervention, and treatment issues and strategies, providing a framework for organizations that wanted to take a trauma informed approach.
-Join the New England QIN-QIO, in collaboration with the New England Rural Health Association, on Thursday, March 28th, for the webinar, “How the Trauma Informed Approach can help treat Substance Use Disorder.”
+We, the New England QIN-QIO, in collaboration with the New England Rural Health Association, hope you were able to join us on Thursday, March 28th, for the webinar, “How the Trauma Informed Approach can help treat Substance Use Disorder.”

 - Explain the connection between Adverse Childhood Experiences (ACEs) and Substance Use Disorders;

 - Describe promising practices for implementing the trauma-informed care approach; and

 - Consider how trauma-informed care might work in your organization.